garciadelcastillo/sketchpad.js/README.md

-sketchpad.js
+Sketchpad.js
 ============

-sketchpad.js, an open source graphics library for constructive geometry drawing.
+*Sketchpad.js* is an open source JavaScript graphics library for *constructive vector drawing*.